 2. What are the financial promotions targeted?

 2.1.
 What is the definition of an electronic communication?

-According to the Act of Parliament n° 2004-5753, an electronic communication is the "furniture to the public or categories of the public, by electronic means, of signs, signals, writings, pictures, sounds or any type of signals which may not qualify as private correspondence".
+With reference to the Act of Parliament n° 2004-575, it refers to any means of electronic communication of signs, signals, writings, pictures or sounds.